Pound to strengthen unless Bank of England objects

-LONDON The sterling's ability to extend its broad-based gains hinges on whether UK central bankers show concern about the potential damage to exports and whether data in the coming weeks confirms the economic recovery is on track.
+LONDON Sterling's ability to extend its broad-based gains hinges on whether UK central bankers show concern about the potential damage to exports and whether data in the coming weeks confirms the economic recovery is on track.

-The pound rose this week to its highest level in 19 months against a basket of currencies weighted according to their relative importance for UK trade.
+The pound rose last week to its highest level in 19 months against a basket of currencies weighted according to their relative importance for UK trade.

 Traders are now expecting it to strengthen further, clawing back more of the ground it lost immediately after the financial crisis flared up in 2008.